Graduate Special Student Policy

 - Studio Art, Music Instruction and Economics courses are not available to Graduate Special students.

 - Graduate Special students do not have priority over undergraduates and will not be allowed to enroll in limited enrollment courses unless the enrollment is below the limit by the end of the first two weeks of the term.

 - Non-recording option is not available to Graduate Special students.

-- Any Graduate Special student who does not receive a grade of C- or better in his/her previous course will not be allowed to register again without petitioning the Dean of Graduate Studies.
+- Any Graduate Special student who does not receive a grade of C- or better in his/her previous course will not be allowed to register again without petitioning the Dean of the School of Graduate Studies.
 Permission to enroll will be granted only with the Dean's approval.

 - This policy statement applies only to courses offered by the Faculty of Arts & Sciences.
 Inquiries regarding the possibility of 'Graduate Special Student' status in the associated schools of Medicine, Engineering, or Business Administration, should be directed to the Admissions Office of those schools.

 - Individuals holding a baccalaureate degree must apply through the School of Graduate and Advanced Studies, 37 Dewey Field Road, Suite 6062, Room 437.
 Transcripts are required.